Agent Operating Guide

 4. Read defense arguments

-Prioritize the latest operative defense briefs:
+Prioritize the latest operative defense briefs:- Motion to dismiss

 - Answer / affirmative defenses